mmaksi/NASA-Mission-Control/server/README.md

 - Most Express projects use the MVC (Model, View, Controller) design pattern to design the architecture of the API.
 The user uses the `Controller` to manipulate the `Model` which in turn updates the `View`.

+- `Models` transform the data in a way that is needed by the controller.

 - Seperating routers into specific folders allow you to add middlewares to these specific routers.

 ### Rest APIs